christfellowshipchurch/flat-ui-web/README.md

 * [Reactstrap](https://reactstrap.github.io) - a React Bootstrap library
 * [FontAwesome](https://fontawesome.com) - icon library

 Make sure that when you set up your project using this package, you import the main style sheet into your package.
-It'll be inside of `node_modules/@christfellowship/flat-ui-web/styles/styles.scss`.
-We are working on getting this to be modularized, so this is just a temporary solution for right now.
+It'll be inside of `node_modules/@christfellowship/flat-ui-web/styles/css/styles.css`.

+QUICK TIP: This stylesheet includes compiled Bootstrap, so there's no need to import Bootstrap after importing this stylesheet unless you're wanting custom Bootstrap theming.
+We are working on getting this to be modularized to remove the global stylesheet dependency, so this is just a temporary solution for right now.
+Version 1 will be released with a fully modularized styling system.

 ## Testing